spu-bigdataanalytics-193/welcome-to-the-class-Sakshi09wal/README.md

-#  :rocket: Instruction to run Welcome Assignment code for Sakshi Jaiswal!:girl::icecream:
+#  :trophy: Instruction to run Welcome Assignment code for Sakshi Jaiswal!:girl::icecream:

 This is our first assigment for Big Data Analytics we were asked to create a function that would print our name in python.